-Evapotranspiration is projected to increase across the Northern region as shown in Figure 4-4.
-For summer, the projected average increase in evapotranspiration across the four sites from current to 2070 is 4%.
-When comparing this to a mean summer rainfall change of -1% of summer rainfall, the indication is that soil moisture levels will generally trend down in summer, which has the potential to affect plant growth, hence irrigation requirements will increase.
-This indicates that the region will be more volatile to droughts in low rainfall years, because soils will dry out more rapidly.
+Evapotranspiration is projected to increase across the North West region, as shown in Figure 4-3.
+For summer, the projected average increase in evapotranspiration across the four sites from current to 2070 is 4% and is 6% for spring.
+When comparing this to a mean summer rainfall change of -2% of summer rainfall -11% for spring, the indication is that soil moisture levels will generally trend down in summer, which has the potential to affect plant growth, hence irrigation requirements will increase.

-Figure 4-4: Mean seasonal evapotranspiration projected changes from current averages to 2070 (source: My Climate View).
+Figure 4-4: Mean seasonal evapotranspiration projected changes from current averages to 2070 (source: LISTmap)